ArtisTechMedia/ccm-core/README.md

 * `npm install`
 * `bower install`
 * `npm link`
-* in the project directory of the site site: `npm link ccm-core`
+* in the project directory of the site: `npm link ccm-core`

 With this last step, any changes you make in the ccm-core tree will be reflected in the site's project dir.